Trump announces deal with lawmakers to end government shutdown

-WASHINGTON (Reuters) - President Donald Trump said on Friday he has reached a tentative agreement with U.S. lawmakers for three weeks in stop-gap funding that would end a partial U.S. government shutdown now in its 35th day, with a senior Democratic aide saying money the president demanded for a border wall is not included.
+WASHINGTON (Reuters) - President Donald Trump said on Friday he has reached a deal with U.S. lawmakers for three weeks in stop-gap funding that would end a partial U.S. government shutdown now in its 35th day, with a senior Democratic aide saying that money the president demanded for a border wall is not included.

-The president had previously insisted on the inclusion of $5.7 billion to help pay for a wall along the vast U.S.-Mexico border in any legislation to fund government agencies.
+Trump had previously insisted on the inclusion of $5.7 billion to help pay for a wall along the vast U.S.-Mexico border - one of his signature campaign promises - in any legislation to fund government agencies but Democrats had blocked him.

+If lawmakers do not agree after three weeks of talks to provide wall funding, Trump indicated the shutdown could resume or he could declare a national emergency to get the money.
+He also said he was not looking to build a concrete wall along the entire southern border.

+The deal came as pressure mounted on Trump and Congress to get the government fully open and some 800,000 federal employees back on the job.
+Trump said he would act to ensure the government workers get their back pay “very quickly, or as soon as possible.”

-“I am very proud to announce today that we have reached a deal to end the shutdown and reopen the federal government,” Trump said in remarks in the White House Rose Garden.
+“I am very proud to announce today that we have reached a deal to end the shutdown and reopen the federal government,” Trump said in the White House Rose Garden on a chilly, sunny winter day.

-“In a short while, I will sign a bill to open our government for three weeks until Feb.
-15. I will make sure that all employees receive their back pay very quickly, or as soon as possible,” Trump said.
+The agreement, which would require passage in the House and Senate and Trump’s signature, would leave his request for wall funding for later talks, a House Democratic aide said.

+“We really have no choice but to build a powerful wall or steel barrier.
+If we don’t get a fair deal from Congress, the government will either shut down on Feb.
+15 - again - or I would use the powers afforded to me under the laws and the Constitution of the United States to address this emergency,” Trump said.

 With the effects of the shutdown spreading on Friday, Trump said a bipartisan congressional conference committee would meet to come up with a plan for border security.

 Trump triggered the shutdown, which began on Dec.
-22 and idled some 800,000 government employees, with his wall-funding demand but Democrats, who control the House of Representatives, rejected it on the grounds that a wall would be costly, ineffective and immoral.
+22, with his hard-line wall-funding demand but Democrats, who control the House of Representatives, rejected it on the grounds that a wall would be costly, ineffective and immoral.
 Trump, whose Republicans have a majority in the Senate, has said it is necessary to curb illegal immigration and drug trafficking.

-The arrangement, which would require passage in the House and Senate and Trump’s signature, would leave his request for wall funding for later talks, a House Democratic aide said.
-The House could pass the measure as soon as later Friday if Republicans agree to hold a vote, the aide said.
+Shortly after Trump spoke, Senate Republican leader Mitch McConnell said on the Senate floor that he hoped the chamber would vote on the funding bill later on Friday.
+The House aide said the chamber could pass the measure as soon as later Friday if Republicans agree to hold a vote.

-A Senate Republican aide said Senate Majority Leader Mitch McConnell was expected to press for passage of a three-week funding bill on Friday.

 “Our proposed structures will be in predetermined, high-risk locations that have been specifically identified by the Border Patrol to stop illicit flows of people and drugs,” Trump said.

-The temporary funding bill would extend agency funding at the last fiscal year’s levels and would include some money for border security - but not a wall.
+The temporary funding bill would extend agency funding at the last fiscal year’s levels and would include some money for border security - but not a wall, which Trump had initially said would be paid for by Mexico.

-Democratic Senator Patrick Leahy, a senior member of the Senate Appropriations Committee, said he wanted to hear what Trump had to say before he would assume there was an iron-clad deal.

 In one of the many effects of the shutdown, hundreds of flights were grounded or delayed at airports in the New York area and Philadelphia on Friday as more air traffic controllers called in sick.